Blog

 Even if flows are not supposed to change, nothing guarantees that a bad actor or unforeseen event won't trigger unexpected traffic.
 Otterize can instantly detect these calls and trigger various signals, such as ChatOps messages or raise a fresh pull request on the IaC or application code repository.
 In cases where a legitimate call has been overlooked by the team, the pull request can be merged after approval from the relevant person, ensuring that security policies evolve alongside the application.

-Advancing Kubernetes Security: From Network Policies to Holistic Protection
+Advancing Kubernetes security: from Network Policies to holistic protection

 By adopting this dynamic, zero-trust approach to Network Policies, organizations can maintain robust security while allowing for the natural evolution of their applications and infrastructure.
 This method bridges the gap between development agility and security requirements, fostering a more collaborative and secure Kubernetes environment.